 Wetlands are among the most productive and ecologically significant environments on Earth.
-They serve as natural water filtration systems, buffer against floods, and provide habitat for a vast array of plant and animal species.
-Yet, despite their immense value, wetlands are disappearing at an alarming rate due to direct and indirect human pressures.
+They serve as natural water filtration systems, buffers against floods, and provide habitat for a vast array of plant and animal species.
+Despite their immense value, wetlands are disappearing at an alarming rate due to direct and indirect human pressures.
 Understanding the specific activities that degrade these ecosystems and implementing science-based, sustainable solutions is essential for their preservation and the well-being of communities that depend on them.

 The Critical Role of Wetlands in Global Ecosystems